211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 ## Lessons Learned About Object-Oriented Design

 **Relationships are harder than classes.** Every class in the diagram was easy to identify from the requirements.
-The relationships — particularly deciding between aggregation and composition, or choosing the correct multiplicity — required understanding the business rules, not just the requirements text.
+The relationships, particularly deciding between aggregation and composition, or choosing the correct multiplicity, required understanding the business rules, not just the requirements text.
 Domain modeling taught me that UML relationship types are not cosmetic choices; they encode business logic.

 **Business rules are the hidden requirements.** The ten business rules documented in DOMAIN_MODEL.md are not explicitly stated in any single functional requirement in Assignment 4.
-They emerge from combining requirements — BR-02 (borrowing blocked at R100) comes from FR-03's acceptance criteria; BR-10 (fine calculation formula) is implied but never stated.
+They emerge from combining requirements, BR-02 (borrowing blocked at R100) comes from FR-03's acceptance criteria; BR-10 (fine calculation formula) is implied but never stated.
 Domain modeling forces these implicit rules to the surface where they can be validated and agreed upon before implementation begins.